altocodenl/tagaway/readme.md

    10. `request invite`: calls `post /requestInvite`.
 Calls `snackbar` with either an error or a success message.

 4. Pics
    1. `change State.page`:if current page is not `pivs`, it does nothing.
 If there's no `Data.account`, it invokes `query account`.
-If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest'}`; otherwise, it sets `State.query.updateLimit` to the current time (to update the query to the present moment).
+If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest', updateLimit: INTEGER}`; otherwise, it sets `State.query.updateLimit` to the current time (to update the query to the present moment), unless the existing `updateLimit` is less than 100ms old.
 It also triggers a `change` in `State.selected` to mark the selected pivs if coming back from another view.
    2. `change State.query`:
       - If the path to the change is just `State` object (which only happens during initialization or logout), or `State.query.recentlyTagged`, or `State.query.update`, we don't do anything.
       - If the change is to `State.query.tags` or `State.query.sort`, we directly remove `State.query.fromDate` - this is done without an event to avoid triggering a `change` on `State.query.fromDate` and from there a call to `query pivs`.
 We also remove `State.query.update` and `State.query.updateLimit`.